chris-sumner/Cochlear-Nucleus-AM-coding/README.md

 `mainAnalyses.m` - integrates the above analyses files, performs the additional analyses and makes the remaining figures.
 Start here.

-`populationCoding.m` - this runs the classifier for small clusters of neurons and produces the associated figure.
+`populationCoding.m` - this runs the classifier for small clusters of neurons.
 Run from within mainAnalyses.

 `groupSpikeStatsByMTF.m` - wrangles the data structures from SpikeStatsCalc in to a form where each data item is a single modulation transfer function.